 As Editor-in-Chief of both the Globe and Mail and the Montreal Gazette, he brought depth, moderation, style, and vision to news reporting.
-His sense of professional excellence has brought credit to the print media and is an inspiration to young writers and students.
+His sense of professional excellence brought credit to the print media and was an inspiration to young writers and students.

 In 1995, he was made a Member of the Order of Canada.